Kalugumalai: Kalugumalai Jain Beds

 The area is known for the Jain cave temple and architecture.
-There are a number of Jain images with labels in vattezhuthu script.
-The epigraphs mentions the name of the donors of the figures, of the provisions made for the offerings, etc. The main deity of the hill was called Araimalai Alwar.
+There are a number of Jain images with labels in the vatteluttu script.
+The epigraphs mentions the name of the donors of the figures, of the provisions made for the offerings, etc. The main deity of the hill was called Araimalai Alvar.
 The other figures were caused to be made by the followers of Jain faith from a number of villages nearby.
 The sculptures were caused to be made in memory of the departed souls.
 There are approximately one hundred and fifty relief sculptures.
 Among the donors were the carpenters, potters, smiths, cultivators and other workers.
-A number of others were high ranking persons bearing the titles of Enadi, Etti and Kavidi.
-Provisions are also recorded for expounding Jain siddhanta a Gunasagara bhattara a great Jain ascetic lived here.
-The sculptures and the epigraphs are to be assigned to the reign of Pandya, Parantaka Nedunjadaiya (A.D.
-768–800).
-From different epigraphies it is found that they belong to different era and the place became extinct after the 13th century due to loss of Patronage after Pandya kings.
+A number of others were high ranking persons bearing the titles of Enadi, Etti, and Kavidi.
+Provisions are also recorded for expounding Jain Siddhanta.
+An ascetic named Gunasagara Bhattar is recorded to hsvdylived here.
+The sculptures and the epigraphs are to be assigned to the reign of Pandya, Parantaka Nedunjadaiya (CE 768–800).
+From different epigraphies it is found that they belong to different era and the place became extinct after the 13th century due to loss of patronage after the Pandya kings.